Go back in time for a day at an OPEN-AIR MUSEUM

 At the co-operative village, 24 houses and buildings create the framework for how life was lived in Denmark 100 years ago.

-The spreading of the movement was of great importance to the democratic development in Denmark and despite its heydays being over the co-operative movement is still a strong part of Danish society today.
+The spreading of the movement was of great importance to the democratic development in Denmark and despite its heydays being over, the co-operative movement is still a strong part of Danish society today.

-Influences can be found in everything from the production and distribution of dairy products to co-housing and the use of windmills.
+The cooperative mindset can be found in everything from the production and distribution of dairy products to co-housing and the use of windmills.

 Andelslandsbyen Nyvang